 Even with compromise, there will still be spending cuts and tax increases that will drag on economic growth.
 Unfortunately, the time has come to address the debt, and the credit card must be taken away.

 That’s the bad news.
 Now, here’s the good news.
 Businesses, consumers, and equity markets always have the most trouble dealing with uncertainty (more so than even bad news, which often results in a call to action).

 When policies and implications are uncertain, people get conservative with their decision making, opting to take less risk.
 So, if we can get past the Fiscal Cliff, and arrive at a reasonable and long-lasting solution, then we will have greater certainty and be able to plan and grow from there.
-It is our opinion that any reasonable
+Check out Octane Holding Group to see how it works.
+It is our opinion that any reasonable.